awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-setting-up-messageAPIs.md

 `DescribeInstanceProperties` and `DescribeDocumentParameters`: Systems Manager runs these API operations to render specific nodes in the Amazon EC2 console\.
 Results of the `DescribeInstanceProperties` operation are displayed in the Fleet Manager node\.
 Results of the `DescribeDocumentParameters` operation are displayed in the **Documents** node\.

 `ssm:RegisterManagedInstance`: SSM Agent runs this API operation to register an on\-premises server or virtual machine \(VM\) with Systems Manager as a managed instance using an activation code and ID, or to register AWS IoT Greengrass Version 2 credentials\.
+This operation is also called by Amazon EC2 instances running SSM Agent version 3\.1\.x or later\.